Cost of living support

 The Licensing, Food Safety Team carry out processes in relation to other licensable activities included below.

-• Pleasure Boat licence Public Health Amendments Act 1907
+• Pleasure boat licence Public Health Amendments Act 1907

 • Tattooing, electrolysis and acupuncture Local Government (Miscellaneous Provisions) Act 1976/1992 as amended